2011-2015: University of Southampton.

 Favourite thing to do in my job: Being able to communicate science to people – to me, this is the ultimate test as to whether or not I understand something properly!

 I try to look at black holes, and enjoy baking and running!

-I live with my friend, Andy, in Southampton – we both studied physics and astronomy at University.
-Now, Andy is a teacher, and I study super-massive black holes at the centres of distant galaxies outside our own Milky Way.
+I live in Southampton – I studied physics and astronomy at University.
+I study super-massive black holes at the centres of distant galaxies outside our own Milky Way.

 When I’m not researching, I love to play sport – some of my favourites are going for long runs, playing squash and swimming.
 My other favourite hobbies are cooking (and in particular baking – I can’t say what my favourite cake is though, because I don’t think there’s a cake I wouldn’t eat!) and all things technology.
 In particular, I really enjoying cooking and eating vegetarian food, and recently made some veggie pasties!

 Finding hidden monsters throughout the Universe with X-rays.